nasa/trick/docs/developer_docs/Variable-Server.md

 ## VariableServerSessionThread

 The VariableServerSessionThread class runs and manages the lifetime and synchronization of a VariableServerSessionThread, sets up and closes the connection for the VariableServerSession, and calls any VariableServerSession methods that are designed to be asynchronous with the main thread.
-This includes `handle_message` and `copy_data_async`.
+This includes `handle_message` and `copy_and_write_async`.
 It also creates the cycle of the session.

 ```
 VariableServerSessionThread_loop.cpp